kursadcan07/backRep/README.md

 # backRep
-npm start is enough fo run.
+npm start is enough for run.